-- adequate communication channels are maintained so that information concerning Health and Safety are passed on to staff.
-Also, that any H&S matter of concern to any employee is directed to the responsible manager or to the Head so that any necessary action can be taken. - employees receive up-to-date information concerning H&S matters and any concerns they may raise are addressed, investigated and corrected. - responsibilities for health and safety activities are communicate to the appropriate staff as identified in the Policy and Procedures. - o adequate training and instruction is given to enable responsibilities to be met. - all employees have had sufficient instruction and training to allow them to work in a safe manner irrespective of the task, which has to be carried out.
+- Adequate communication channels are maintained so that information concerning Health and Safety are passed on to staff.
+Also, that any H&S matter of concern to any employee is directed to the responsible manager or to the Head so that any necessary action can be taken. - Employees receive up-to-date information concerning H&S matters and any concerns they may raise are addressed, investigated and corrected. - Responsibilities for health and safety activities are communicate to the appropriate staff as identified in the Policy and Procedures. - Adequate training and instruction is given to enable responsibilities to be met. - All employees have had sufficient instruction and training to allow them to work in a safe manner irrespective of the task, which has to be carried out.

-Deputy Head Organisation and Co-Curricular (DHOCC)
+4.4 Deputy Head Organisation and Co-Curricular (DHOCC)